RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/context/Rolecontext.md

 ## Overview

-The `RoleContext` and `RoleProvider` components form a React Context API implementation designed to manage user roles within an academic institution's automation system (e.g., IIT Guwahati).
+The `RoleContext` and `RoleProvider` components form a React Context API implementation designed to manage user roles within our academic institution automation system.
 The `RoleProvider` fetches the user's role from `localStorage` and provides it, along with a setter function, to child components via the `RoleContext`.
 This enables role-based rendering and functionality across the application (e.g., for students, faculty, or admins).
 The current implementation is partially incomplete, with commented code indicating alternative role initialization approaches.

 ## Dependencies